vdhamer/Photo-Club-Hub/.github/README.md

 having to modify the source code for every extra club, extra member or extra photo.

 The basic idea is to store the required information in a hierarchical, distributed way.
-This allows the app to load the information in a 3-step process:
+This allows the app to load the information in a three step process:

 1. Load photo clubs (central)